tanzhengtang/ReadMath/Terence_Tao_Analysis_1/Tao-analysis-Chapter2.md

 n
 ### 2.2.14 Proposition: (Strong principle of induction).
 Let $m_0$ be a natural number, and let $P(m)$ be a property pertaining to an arbitrary natural number $m$.
 Suppose that for each $m \ge m_0$, we have the following implication: if $P(m^{\prime})$ is true for all natural numbers $m_0 \le m^{\prime} < m$, then $P(m)$ is also true.
 (In particular, this means that $P(m_0)$ is true, since in this case the hypothesis is vacuous.)
 Then we can conclude that $P(m)$ is true for all natural numbers $m ≥ m_0$.
 * Hint: define $Q(n)$ to be the property that $P(m)$ is true for all $m_0 ≤ m < n$.
 Let $n = 0$ then $Q(n)$ is vacuous true(In fact, $Q(n)$ is equal to that if $m_0 ≤ m < n$ then $P(m)$ is true).
 Skip the hypothesis of induction, show that $Q(n++)$ is true.
 Since $Q(n)$ is true, we have $P(m)$ is true for $m_0 \le m < n$ and by the implication of 2.2.14 Proposition, $P(n)$ is also true.
 Now $P(m)$ is true for that $m_0 \le m \le n < n++$ which means that $Q(n++)$ is true.
 For each natural number $n \ge m_0$ we have $Q(n)$ is true and conclude that $P(m)$ is true for $m_0 \le m < n \Rightarrow P(n)$ is true for $m_0 \le n$ by the implication of 2.2.14 Proposition again.
 Closed.
-* If no anwser, please see: https://solverer.com/library/terence_tao/analysis_i/exercise_2-2-5.
+* If have confusion, please see: https://solverer.com/library/terence_tao/analysis_i/exercise_2-2-5.

 ### Exercise